YangTh599/list-comprehension/before-after-list-comprehension-examples.md

 ```

 #### With List Comprehension
-This task can be done concisely with list comprehension.
+Using list comprehension, this same task can be completed with fewer lines of code.

 ```python
 # Extract the first N elements from a list